amosproj/amos2025ws01-opensearch-load-tester/README.md

 # OpenSearch Load Tester (AMOS WS 2025)

 The **OpenSearch Load Tester** is a tool designed to evaluate the performance limits of a single OpenSearch instance.
-It consists of two separate Spring Boot projects:
+It consists of three separate Spring Boot projects:

-- **Test Manager** - Responsible for configuring, orchestrating and managing test scenarios.
+- **Test Data Manager** - Responsible for indexing test data into OpenSearch.
-- **Load Generator** - Executes the actual load by sending parallel queries against an OpenSearch instance.
+- **Load Generator** - Executes the actual load by sending parallel queries to an OpenSearch instance.
+- **Metrics Reporter** - Responsible for collecting and exporting the test results.

 ---